-The predominance of platform structures in E. is revealed in the wide distribution of flat types of relief, especially characteristic of Eastern E. In the northwestern parts of the East European platform, the base plains of Fennoscandia are formed, which were formed as a result of a long (from the Paleozoic) denudation of the surface of the Baltic Shield; in the Pleistocene, their relief was complicated by the activity of integumentary glaciers.
+The predominance of platform structures in Europe is revealed in the wide distribution of flat types of relief, especially characteristic of Eastern Europe.
+In the northwestern parts of the East European platform, the base plains of Fennoscandia are formed, which were formed as a result of a long (from the Paleozoic) denudation of the surface of the Baltic Shield; in the Pleistocene, their relief was complicated by the activity of integumentary glaciers.
 This type includes the plains of the southern and eastern parts of Scandinavia, Finland, the Kola Peninsula, and Karelia.
 Low (up to 100-150 m) plains prevail with dense but shallow tectonic dissection, frequent elevations, widespread moraine ridges, lakes, kams, hollows (often occupied by lakes).
 Separate elevations, ridges (Smoland, Suomenselka, Manselka, West Karelian, Wind Belt, Caves), low mountains and mid mountains (Lovozero Tundra, Khibiny) correspond to the zones of the largest tectonic uplifts or outcrops of very dense rocks.
 Within the European platform and in adjacent parts of the synecliseepipaleozoic platforms (in the south – Scythian and in the west – Western European), reservoir and accumulative plains are represented, the formation of which was determined by the long-term accumulation of sedimentary rocks of the platform cover, which are mainly horizontal or (mainly in S.-Z.) monoclinal bedding.
 With a general flatness of the surface and a small average height (about 170 m), a combination of elevations up to 300-400 m high (Central Russian, Valdai, Volga, Verkhnekamsk, Bugulminsko-Belebeyevskaya, Northern Uvaly) and lowlands (Oksko-Don plain, Black Sea, Pechora, The Caspian lowlands, the low Volga region, the Central European plain, etc.), reflecting the tectonic heterogeneity of the basement of the platform, different orientation and range of neotectonic movements.
 In the northern regions of stratum plains exposed to Pleistocene glaciers, glacial and water-glacial types of plains are widespread.
 In them, glacial relief forms are superimposed on the glacial surface of ancient river valleys, watersheds, cuest ridges, etc. The severity of glacial forms decreases as a whole when moving to the south, to the boundaries of maximum (Dnieper) glaciation.
 The glacial relief is especially well preserved in the areas of the last (Valdai) glaciation.
 They are characterized by fresh moraine ridges (Baltic, ridges of the Valdai Upland, etc.), hills of the main moraine, lake-glacial lowlands.
 The plains lying between the boundaries of the maximum and the last glaciation have a glacial relief, heavily processed by postglacial erosion and denudation: weakly hilly moraine plains and almost flat sandra lowlands predominate (Polesie, Oksko-Don plain, southern areas of the Middle European plain of the valleys) in northern Belarus, on the Smolensk-Moscow Upland.
 Most of the extraglacial regions are occupied by stratified plains with water-erosion relief, characterized by mature, wide, terraced, asymmetric river valleys, as well as beams, ravines, and relatively flat watersheds.
 A particularly dense erosive dismemberment is inherent in the Central Russian, Volga, Podolsk, Dnieper Uplands, usually covered with a thickness of loess and loess-like loams.
 In the Volga region, where loose surface deposits are not present in large spaces, the degree of disintegration decreases.
 In the Caspian lowland, which is an accumulative sea plain that has recently emerged from sea level, due to its geological youth, low absolute height and dry climate, flat surfaces with shallow (1–5 m deep) depressions and hollows in the northern part clay, and low (2-8 m) sand ridges and mounds in the south.
 Donets, Timansky and Chernysheva ridges located among the stratified plains, confined to the protrusions of the folded basement, are erosion-denudation elevations STI, and the Dnieper and Azov upland plains are the ground, partially buried under the sedimentary cover.

 In the western part of the Scandinavian Peninsula, framing the basement plains of Fennoscandia, there are revived folded-block and block Scandinavian mountains, formed on the site of the penalized and raised in the Cenozoic structures of the Caledonides and (in the south and south-east) of the Baltic shield.
 Flat-topped massifs dominate – fjelds, dissected by deep trogiform glacial valleys and having steep western and more gentle eastern slopes; widespread forms of glacial exazation.
 The highest peaks have alpine relief.
 Similar features are inherent in the lower mountains of the northern part of Great Britain – the North Scottish Highlands, the South Scottish Uplands.